 The Effect of Specular Reflection

 However, when a ray of light meets an object, its beams do not all go through the occurrence of specular reflection at a reflection angle that is equal to the incident beam.
-A number of these beams are randomly reflected in multiple directions.
+A number of these beams randomly reflect in multiple directions.
 This is what is known as diffuse reflection.

 How to Manage Specular Reflection?

 Let us look at under-counter lighting in a kitchen that illuminates a shiny surface.
-When taking the type of surface as well as the backsplash into account, lighting experts will recommend that the light source be placed at the front of the cupboard, angled toward the back wall in order to create more diffuse and greater illumination of the work surface.
+When taking the type of surface as well as the backsplash into account, lighting experts recommend that the light source be placed at the front of the cupboard, angled toward the back wall in order to create more diffuse and greater illumination of the work surface.